HTTP-RPC/Kilo/README.md

 * _image/*_
 * _text/*_

-`NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
+By default, `NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
 Text content is returned as a string.
+Custom deserialization can be implemented via the optional response handler callback; for example, the following code uses Swift's `JSONDecoder` class to return a strongly-typed result value:

+    serviceProxy.invoke("GET", path: "/example", arguments: [:], responseHandler: { data, contentType in let decoder = JSONDecoder()

+        return try? decoder.decode(Example.self, from: data)
+    }) { (result: Example?, error) in
+        // Handle result
+    }

 Note that, while requests are actually processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.